dresnnn/Ninox-ToDo-Notifications/README.md

 ```

 The script retrieves all open tasks, groups them by user and sends a
 HTML email listing the tasks.
+Tasks are automatically sorted by
+priority and due date and rendered as a small table for better
+readability.
 Pagination is handled automatically.
 `ninox-notify-service` runs indefinitely and sends mails every day at
 the configured `send_time`.